aryanhgit/cs50w-mail/README.md

-### CS50w Project Assignment 4 : Network
+### CS50w Project Assignment 3 : Mail
-This is the last homework project assignment from the CS50w Coursework.
+This is the third homework project assignment from the CS50w Coursework.